jmelendez2269/HomeLab/implementation_plan.md

 1.  **Navigate:** Open `http://localhost:8080` in your browser.
 2.  **Login:** The default username is `admin` and the password is `adminadmin`.
 You will be forced to change this immediately.
 Set a new, secure password.
+    - **Note:** On the first run, the container might generate a temporary random password.
+If `adminadmin` does not work, check the container logs for a message containing the temporary password.
+You can view the logs by running `docker-compose logs qbittorrent` in the `media-stack` directory.
 3.  **Set Default Save Path:**
     - Go to `Tools` > `Options` (the gear icon).
     - Select the `Downloads` tab.